 Lovejoy joined the faculty of Kent State in 1968 as a temporary instructor, the lowest possible rank for a faculty member, and advanced steadily through the academic ranks.
-Lovejoy achieved the rank of University Professor in 1989 and his current designation as Distinguished Professor of Human Evolutionary Studies in 2013.
+Lovejoy achieved the rank of Professor in 1989, and he was accorded his current designation of Distinguished Professor of Human Evolutionary Studies in 2013.

 Lovejoy’s research interests include human origins modeling, developmental biology, biomechanics, paleontology and forensic medicine.
 Although his interests are diverse, he has made important and transformative contributions to each of these fields.

 Lovejoy was elected to the National Academy of Sciences (NAS) in 2007.
 He is the only National Academy of Sciences member at Kent State and in the Mid-American Conference.
 He served as the elected chair of Section 51 (Anthropology) for the academy from 2013-2016 and as an editorial board member of the Proceedings of the National Academy of Sciences since 2009.
 Lovejoy also was elected to the American Academy of Arts and Sciences in 2014 and is a Fellow of the American Association for the Advancement of Science.